 Migration Cockpit – Staging Tables

-- Knowledge Base Articel (KBA) Transfer Data Using Staging Tables SAP Note 2733253
+- Knowledge Base Article (KBA) Transfer Data Using Staging Tables SAP Note 2733253

 - Check backend Transcation DBCO if your database connection is available

-- you need to white-list this connection in table DMC_C_WL_DBCO_OP; use SM30
+- White-list this connection in table DMC_C_WL_DBCO_OP; use SM30

 - Naming convention staging tables: /1LT/DS<sys-id><consecutive number>